yzdxs/learn-anything/readme.md

 I want to reduce the amount of time it takes to find the information you need, currently the two most optimal ways to open the mind map you are looking for are :

-1. Bookmarking [the web page of this github repo](http://nikitavoloboev.xyz/knowledge-map/) and just searching for what you want there.
+1. Bookmarking [the web page with list of all the mind maps](http://nikitavoloboev.xyz/knowledge-map/mindmaps/) and just searching for what you want there.

 2. Or you can download an [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) which would allow you to instantly search and open the mind map you need from wherever you are.
 Requires macOS and [paid powerpack](https://www.alfredapp.com/powerpack/) for Alfred but I am looking to [expand it to more launchers](https://github.com/nikitavoloboev/alfred-knowledge-map#contribute-) so it works on all operating systems.